Sleepaway Camp III: Teenage Wasteland: Production

+Development and filming

 Jerry Silva, who had served as a co-producer on Sleepaway Camp, approached Double Helix Films about producing a follow-up to the film.
-Michael Hitchcock, then a staffer at Double Helix, was assigned to write both Sleepaway Camp II: Unhappy Campers and Sleepaway Camp III: Teenage Wasteland and did so under the pseudonym of Fritz Gordon.
-Michael A. Simpson, a filmmaker based in Atlanta, was hired as director in the Fall of 1987 and shot both Sleepaway Camp II and III back-to-back in order to keep the production budgets at $1 million or less.
-Felissa Rose who had played Angela Baker in the original was approached by the producers to reprise her role, but as she was busy with her enrollment at New York University at the time the role was recast with Pamela Springsteen.
+Michael Hitchcock, then a staffer at Double Helix, was assigned to write both Sleepaway Camp II: Unhappy Campers and Sleepaway Camp III: Teenage Wasteland (the film's subtitle was inspired by a lyric from "Baba O'Riley" by the Who) and did so under the pseudonym of Fritz Gordon.
+Michael A. Simpson, a filmmaker based in Atlanta, was hired as director in the fall of 1987 and shot both Sleepaway Camp II and III back-to-back in order to keep the production budgets at $1 million or less.
+Simpson and Hitchcock felt that the "teen slasher film" genre had become "thematically exhausted" at the time.
+They decided to push the film into a comedic, self-referential direction, focusing on dark humor.

 Like the first sequel, the third film was shot at a YMCA youth camp in Atlanta and Waco, Georgia.
-The first two sequels were shot back-to-back, with Part III beginning production three days after the second film had finished; shooting took place from October 12 to October 31, 1987.
+According to the commentary from the 2002 Survival Kit DVD, production of Part III began three days immediately after Sleepaway Camp II wrapped up.
+Production of both films lasted a total of six weeks, beginning on October 12, 1987 and ending on October 31, 1987 with the filming of the first scene of this film in which Angela (played by stunt coordinator Lonnie Smith) runs down Maria Nacastro (Kashina Kessler) with a garbage truck.
+This scene was filmed in downtown Atlanta near the intersection of Mitchell St and Forsyth St.

 Several sequences of violence had to be trimmed in order for the MPAA to give the film an R rating.
 Anchor Bay Entertainment included some of this deleted footage on its 2002 DVD release.

-According to the commentary from the 2002 Survival Kit DVD, production of this film began immediately after Sleepaway Camp II wrapped up and production of both films lasted a total of six weeks, ending on Halloween 1987 with the filming of the first scene of this film in which Angela runs down Maria Nacastro (Kashina Kessler) with a garbage truck.
-This scene was filmed in downtown Atlanta near the intersection of Mitchell St and Forsyth St.
+Simpson delivered the red Ferrari used by the character Tawny Richards (Randi Layne) to the set.
+Falling in love with the car, he drove it down the Interstate at night, and personally moved it between scenes.
 Valerie Hartman, who portrayed the character of Ally in the previous film, is credited in the sequel as an assistant to the director and as a "raccoon wrangler".